google/codeworld/web/help/GuideUnit1.md

     nametag = circle(10)
     ~~~~~

-    The first line says `nametag` means a picture of the text "Victor" but the
+    The first line says `nametag` means a picture of the text "Victor", but the
     second line says that `nametag` means a circle with a radius of
-    10. So which is it?
+    10. So, which is it?
 You probably meant for `nametag` to include both.
     To do that, you would write one definition for `nametag` and use
     **`&`** to combine the parts.
 Like this